spectreconsole/spectre.console/docs/input/appendix/calendar.md

 ## Culture

-You can set the culture for day of week.
+You can set the calendar's culture to show localized weekdays.

 ```csharp
 var calendar = new Calendar(2020,10);